peacefulrespite/peacefulrespite.github.io/about.md

 Attribution-ShareAlike 4.0 International
 License](http://creativecommons.org/licenses/by-sa/4.0/), which means
-anyone can share and adapt the content, even for commercial projects, as long as their is attribution and the content is shared under the same license.
+anyone can share and adapt the content, even for commercial projects, as long as there is attribution and the content is shared under the same license.

 Peaceful Respite was started on November 20, 2015.
 Keep up with